-Over Thanksgiving weekend, we took full advantage of our time off from work and headed up to Rocky Mountain National Park for a few days.
+Over Thanksgiving weekend, we took full advantage of our time off from work and headed up to Estes Park, CO – the gateway to Rocky Mountain National Park – for a few days.
 Since it was our first time snowshoeing this season, we decided to go on some short, easy hikes so we wouldn’t burn out our legs on the first trail.
 Although easy, these three short snow hikes in Rocky Mountain National Park had gorgeous views and each gave us a different perspective of the park.

 1. Alluvial Fan Waterfall